bobama/stigmergy/README.md

 ### Create system keys

-Cange into the "crypto/" folder and use GnuPG 1.4 to create mandatory system keys; make sure you remember the passwords you assign to the private keys!
+Change into the "<base>/crypto/" folder and use GnuPG 1.4 to create mandatory system keys; make sure you remember the passwords you assign to the private keys!

     $ gpg --home . --gen-key [Create RSA-1024 key for mail manager]
     $ gpg --home . --gen-key [Create RSA-1024 key for graph manager]